2015 UNAF Club Cup

 The 2015 UNAF Club Cup was the inaugural edition of the UNAF Club Cup.
-The clubs from Egypt, Libya, Morocco and Tunisia will face off for the title.
+Clubs from Egypt, Libya, Morocco and Tunisia faced off for the title.
 Algeria withdrew its representative team because of overlapping dates of the competition with the Algerian championship.

 Teams

 Tournament

 The competition played in a round-robin tournament determined the final standings.
-It's hosted in Casablanca, Morocco.
+It was hosted in Casablanca, Morocco.